 7. “Many people meditate till they feel a touch of peace, but jump up then and leave their meditation for their activities.
 That’s all right, if you have important work waiting for you, for it is always better to meditate before any activity, that you may feel at least some peace as you work.
 Whenever possible, however, sit for a long time after your practice of techniques.
 That is when the deepest enjoyment comes.
 Intuition is developed by continuously deepening that enjoyment, and, later on, by holding on to its calm aftereffect.”

-8. God answers all prayers.
+8. “[The Divine Spirit] answers all prayers.
 Restless prayers, however, He answers only a little bit.
 If you offer to others something that isn’t yours to give, won’t that be a merely empty gesture?
-If you pray to God, similarly, but lack control over your own thoughts, that prayer will be without power.
+If you pray…similarly, but lack control over your own thoughts, that prayer will be without power.
 Thoughts and feelings, both, must be focused when you pray.
-Otherwise God will meet your little trickle with another trickle of His own!
-He will dole His answers out to you in a teaspoon.
-Too often, prayer is more like the halfhearted mumbling of a beggar than the confident, loving demand of a friend.
+Otherwise God will meet your little trickle with another trickle in return!
+Answers will be doled out to you in a teaspoon.
+Too often, prayer is more like the halfhearted mumbling of a beggar than the confident, loving demand of a friend.”

 9. “You won’t find [the Divine Spirit] by making constant excuses: for example, saying, ‘When I find a quiet place, I will meditate.’
 That is not at all the way to get there!
 If you tell yourself, however, “Right now I will plunge into deep meditation!” you can be there in a moment.
 When you are really sleepy, you have no difficulty in sleeping no matter where you are.
 When a person is in love, he or she finds no difficulty in thinking of the beloved; rather, it is difficult not to think of him or her, even to the point of ignoring work.
 Be in love with God!
 It is easy to meditate deeply, when your love for [the Divine] is deep enough.”